Medical questions & health advice by board certified doctors

-"Why do I have a lump on my elbow that makes my arm numb?
+"Why do I have a lump on my elbow that makes my arm numb?"

 no trauma, it just appeared about a year or so ago and its gotten a little bigger like i said it makes my arm either tingle or go numb why is that?

 When this happens, there may be some compression of the ulnar nerve, especially if you accidentally bang the lump on a hard surface, resulting in numbness and tingling mostly down the pinky side of the hand.
 In this setting, the lump may be either a small cyst overlying the ulnar nerve, or it may represent a neuroma of the ulnar nerve itself.
 Based on what your primary care doctor finds on examination, they will be able to recommend potential treatment options.
 If there is actual evidence of nerve compression or any concern for a neuroma, your doctor will probably want to refer you to an orthopedic specialist to determine whether any surgical treatment is needed to remove the lump.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.